-For example, you might have witnessed or been told from a reliable source that a disability worker was working while smelling of alcohol or drugs, or was unsteady on their feet, or slurring their speech; indicating impaired judgement so they are unable to perform their regular duties.
-In these circumstances, you need to make a notification.
+For example, you might have witnessed or been told from a reliable source that a disability worker was working while smelling of alcohol or drugs, or was unsteady on their feet, or slurring their speech; indicating impaired judgement that means they are unable to perform their regular duties.
+In these circumstances, you need to make a mandatory notification.